 - Her belly will become firmer between days 45 and 50.

 - You might be able to see the Frenchie puppies moving by day 50.

 Stage 3: the third month

 The most exciting French Bulldog pregnancy stage is the third and final month.
 By the start of the month, she will be to give birth, and the little puppies will be getting into position to arrive.

-By day 58, the Frenchie puppies will almost be completely formed and developed, so they most into the birth canal for the last few days of pregnancy.
+By day 58, the Frenchie puppies will almost be completely formed and developed, so they move into the birth canal for the last few days of pregnancy.

 The signs during this stage you will start to see include:

 - Her waist will get slimmer as the puppies move into position.